 The mission of the RSVP Independent Living programs is to help keep low-income seniors independent and in their own homes as long as possible.

 Last year, 290 active RSVP volunteers in rural Nevada provided 62,904.40 hours of volunteer service to Nevada’s elderly population.
 In 2022, a total of 471,692 miles were driven transporting seniors and adults with disabilities.
 An average of 217 hours were served per volunteer in 2022.
 RSVP has played a vital, social services leadership role in the communities we serve and continue to expand our role of assisting seniors and adults with disabilities in our service areas.
-RSVP is celebrating their 50th Anniversary of providing lifesaving services in 2023.
+RSVP is celebrating their 50th Anniversary of providing lifesaving services.

 RSVP’s Independent Living Programs which help keep seniors in their own homes are: